-The internal auditor's role includes giving advice on financial matters and performing a range of checks on the academy's financial systems.
+The internal auditor's role includes giving advice on financial matters and performing a range of checks on the Academy's financial systems.
 In particular the checks carried out in the current period included:

-- testing of payroll systems
+- testing of HR processes

-- testing of IT asset security
+- testing of IT security

+- testing of key financial controls

-- testing of funding streams accounting
+- testing of Governance

-On an annual basis, the internal auditor reports to the Board of Governors through the finace, audit and risk committee on the operation of the systems of control and on the discharge of the Governors' financial responsibilities.
+On an annual basis, the internal auditor reports to the Board of Governors through the Finance, Audit and Risk committee on the operation of the systems of control and on the discharge of the Governors' financial responsibilities.

-There were no material control issues identified as a result of the internal auditor's work.
+Any material control issues identified were immediately rectified as a result of the internal auditor's work.
+Other recommendations have been built into a work plan managed by the Finance, Audit & Risk committee.